The Essential Digital Marketing for Museums Checklist in 2026

-Photo by Joshua Rawson-Harris / Unsplash
+Photo by Y K on Unsplash

 Museums today face a unique set of challenges.
 Audiences expect more, they want to do more than observe exhibits; people want to be impacted, they want their perspectives broadened and they want to engage.
+The best way to achieve this is by researching how to integrate digital marketing for museums into your business strategy.

 Our populations are more diverse, the education system has continued to fragment, all while funding for cultural nonprofits continues to decline.
 These restraints are requiring museums to find innovative ways to maximize impact on a budget.
 The American Alliance of Museums outlines these exact challenges in its Museums 2040 report.